Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 - When do we use them?
 - What do they look like?

-Before you start to design your own buttons it's good to take a look at what other people are doing.
+Before you start to design your buttons it's good to take a look at what other people are doing.
 Take a look at these:

 - https://getbootstrap.com/docs/4.5/components/buttons/
 - https://get.foundation/sites/docs/button.html